 The course format will be a mixture of lectures, class conversations, group discussions and presentations, and D2L online discussion.
+Each group presentation will take 50 minutes and leave 25 minutes for response from the rest of the class.
 Everyone will be expected to actively participate in D2L online discussion.
-You will write a research paper of 2500 words or 10 typed pages.
+You will write a research paper of 3000 words or 12 typed pages.
 You will need to do library and/or online research before you start writing the paper.
 Your essay must have a clear, arguable thesis, and should be coherently structured and rigorously argued.
-To ensure that you will be on the right track, you should submit an essay proposal two weeks prior to the due date.
+To ensure that you will be on the right track, you should submit an essay proposal electronically two weeks prior to the due date.